openebs-archive/openebs-docs/docs/installation.md

 kubectl label nodes <node-name> node=openebs
 ```

-Next, in the downloaded openebs-operator.yaml, find the PodSpec for `openebs-provisioner`, `maya-apiserver`, `openebs-snapshot-operator` and `openebs-ndm` pods and add the following key-value pair under `nodeSelector` field
+Next, in the downloaded openebs-operator.yaml, find the PodSpec for `openebs-provisioner`, `maya-apiserver`, `openebs-snapshot-operator`, `openebs-admission-server` and `openebs-ndm` pods and add the following key-value pair under `nodeSelector` field

 ```
 nodeSelector: